ishiikurisu/Lab/README.md

 # Projects

 My projects can be accessed in the [`src`](https://github.com/ishiikurisu/EEG/tree/master/src) folder.
 Every code here is intended to be run on Windows.
+Just fooling around.

 EDF
 ---